primaryobjects/oracle/README.md

 As a quantum computing Oracle requires some means of determining a valid solution of qubit values, we need a way to represent our target indices for each letter.
 The way that we can do this is to create a logical function for the correct qubit values and provide this function to the oracle.

 *Keep in mind, typically an Oracle does not know ahead-of-time what the correct solution is, rather it formulates the solution from given clauses and identifies the qubit solution values.
-However, for this example, we are more or less directly providing the Oracle with the solution via a logical function (to server as our clause) in order to demonstrate a simple example of searching for elements in an unordered list.*
+However, for this example, we are more or less directly providing the Oracle with the solution via a logical function (to serve as our clause) in order to demonstrate a simple example of searching for elements in an unordered list.*

 To [create](https://github.com/primaryobjects/quantum-abc/blob/master/hello.py#L29) the logical function, we first identify the target element index in the array.
 Let's suppose the letter 'l' is found at index `0 (000)` and `3 (011)`.
 We formulate a logical clause using the following Python function structure: